youtype/boto3_stubs_docs/mypy_boto3_ssm/client.md

 ### describe_maintenance_windows

-Retrieves the maintenance windows in an AWS account.
+Retrieves the maintenance windows in an account.

 Type annotations for `boto3.client("ssm").describe_maintenance_windows` method.